- 8 minutes to read

 List Messages

-Click the List Messages menu item on the Action button for the selected queue to view a list of all messages on the selected queue.
+Click List Messages in the Action menu for the selected queue to view its messages.
 List Messages Action Menu Item

 Example of the 'List Messages' menu item from the Action button on a queue resource.